dial on demand broken again

 cant it be done such that on clicking disconnect a event is generated which disconnects and dial on demand detects this and then tries to reconnect a fresh connection?

-#11 Updated by Marcus Brown almost 9 years ago
+#11 Updated by Marcus Brown about 9 years ago

 pfsense behaves by default (without dial-on-demand ticked) as you stated above ( "if connection dropped for some other reason then it would reconnect automatically and the benefit of disconnect button was to be able to renew the IP from isp if there was some issue").

 You do not need dial-on-demand to get the behavior you want.
 It's already built in.

 #12 Updated by Bipin Chandra about 9 years ago